MrOtherGuy/fx-autoconfig/readme.md

 #### _ucUtils.windows.get(onlyBrowsers) -> Array

-Return a list of handles for each window for this firefox instance.
-If onlyBrowsers is false then this only includes browser windows (not consoles or similar). onlyBrowsers defaults to `true`.
+Return a list of handles for each window object for this firefox instance.
+If `onlyBrowsers` is `true` then this only includes browser windows.
+If it's `false` then it also includes consoles, PiP, non-native notifications etc.

+`onlyBrowsers` defaults to `true`.

 #### _ucUtils.windows.forEach(function,onlyBrowsers)